AdobeDocs/commerce-pwa-studio/src/_drafts/venia-sample-data/index.md

   composer config minimum-stability dev
   ```

-- To be able to work with stable packages enable the prefer-stable property: prefer-stable: true.
-It should be included right above the minimum-stability setting.
+- If you don't see a composer.json entry of `prefer-stable: true`, directly above the minimum-stability setting you just added, include it.
 - Next we configure Composer so that it knows where to find new modules.
 The following command will configure any extension code inside the ext directory to be treated as a package and symlinked to the vendor directory:

   ```
   composer config repositories.ext path "./ext/*/*/*"
   ```

-1. Finally, install the venia-sample-data-modules metapackage:
+1. Finally, add the venia-sample-data-modules metapackage:

   ```
   composer require magento/venia-sample-data